 25. Rainbow International Bridge

 The Rainbow Bridge is located across the Niagara River Gorge.
 From there, you can watch the majestic displays of Niagara Falls fireworks and illumination at night.
-In the morning, you can take in the enchanting views of the three falls and snap several wonderful photos.
+In the morning, you can take in the enchanting views of the three falls and snap several beautiful photos.

 Can I walk across the Rainbow Bridge?